Generic Name: methadone hydrochloride

 Drug Abuse and Dependence

 Methadone is a mu-agonist opioid with an abuse liability similar to other opioid agonists and is a Schedule II controlled substance.
-Methadone can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].
+Methadone and other opioids have the potential for being abused and are subject to criminal diversion [see Warnings and Precautions (5.4)].

 Drug abuse is the intentional non-therapeutic use of an over-the-counter or prescription drug, even once, for its rewarding psychological or physiological effects.
 Drug abuse includes, but is not limited to the following examples: the use of a prescription or over-the-counter drug to get “high”, or the use of steroids for performance enhancement and muscle build up.